airpair/understanding-our-app-with-neo4j/post.md

 When a set of events happens in our system there is an indicator, that creates a graph.
 When a user travels across our application it creates a graph with its path.

-Lets put all these graphs into one place!
+Let's put all these graphs into one place!
 And here comes the key.
 Let's connect these graphs!

 ### How?